-Birth Defect Lawyer in Chicago
+Birth Defect Lawyers in Chicago

 We trust that medical professionals will properly treat our conditions and respond appropriately to medical emergencies.
 But doctors and other medical providers are human after all, so serious mistakes do sometimes occur.
 When most people think of such medical mistakes, they often think of surgical and treatment errors.
 Although it’s true that most medical malpractice does fall within these categories, medical mistakes may happen in many different ways, including those that occur before birth and during pregnancy.
 An experienced malpractice attorney can investigate whether a birth defect or injury is actually the result of a medical error.